Chai-T29/Chai-T29.github.io/about.md

 permalink: /about/
 ---

 **Chaitanya Tatipigari** is an aspiring Data Scientist from Mountain View, California.
-After graduating from San Jose State University, he went to work on Google's G-Chips team as a Data Analytics Associate.
+After graduating from San Jose State University with Honors, he went to work on Google's G-Chips team as a Data Analytics Associate.
 Soon after, he got accepted into Georgia Tech's Master's in Analytics Program, where he is pursuing a specialization in Data Science.

-Since then, he has been building a portfolio of some amazing projects in the latest technologies.
+Since then, he has built a portfolio of some amazing projects in the latest technologies.
 His curiosity and drive for innovation push him forward as he seeks new learning opportunities in the field of machine learning and data science.
+He is actively seeking internships in data science, where he aims to apply his curiosity and knowledge toward building tools that improve productivity.

 >I have no special talent.
-I am only passionately curous. <cite>Albert Einstein</cite>
+I am only passionately curious. <cite>Albert Einstein</cite>

 As a hobby, Chaitanya loves to draw, cook, and lift weights!
 He spends most of his time with his family, which includes his two puppies.